babla13579/My_HelpDesk_ScriptWork/README.md

 # My_HelpDesk_ScriptWork
-Broken due to me trimming out alot of company specific stuff...
-I haven't even tried running this after I EXTENSIVELY trimmed it down.
+Script probably wont launch due to me trimming out alot of company specific stuff and me being to lazy to try debugging I haven't even tried running this after I EXTENSIVELY trimmed it down.
 Sharing for the overall script template  and  some useful functions if you write custom scriptz

-I wrote this script so multiple people can speed up their jobs (IT Helpdesk) I designed the script to have a user customizable config file --- It pulls sensible defaults from a template config file.
+I wrote this script to share with multiple people to help speed up their jobs (IT Helpdesk) I designed the script to have a user customizable config file --- It pulls sensible defaults from a template config file.
 Grouped many of the keyshortcuts to "fall under" a function key...
 This was inspired by control characters in TMUX and GNU Screen